Phonograph cylinder: Later applications

 Cylinder phonograph technology continued to be used for Dictaphone and Ediphone recordings for office use for decades.

 In 1947, Dictaphone replaced wax cylinders with their Dictabelt technology, which cut a mechanical groove into a plastic belt instead of into a wax cylinder.
 This was later replaced by magnetic tape recording.
 However, cylinders for older style dictating machines continued to be available for some years, and it was not unusual to encounter cylinder dictating machines into the 1950s.

 In the late 20th and early 21st century, new recordings have been made on cylinders for the novelty effect of using obsolete technology.
 Probably the most famous of these are by They Might Be Giants, who in 1996 recorded "I Can Hear You" and three other songs, performed without electricity, on an 1898 Edison wax recording studio phonograph at the Edison National Historic Site in West Orange, New Jersey.
 This song was released on Factory Showroom in 1996 and re-released on the 2002 compilation Dial-A-Song: 20 Years of They Might Be Giants.
 The other songs recorded were "James K. Polk", "Maybe I Know", and "The Edison Museum", the last a song about the site of the recording.
 These recordings were officially released online as MP3 files in 2001.

 Small numbers of cylinders have been manufactured in the 21st century out of modern long-lasting materials.
-Two companies engaged in such enterprise are the Vulcan Cylinder Record Company of Sheffield, England, and the Wizard Cylinder Records Company in Baldwin, New York.
+Two companies engaged in such enterprise are the Seka Phonograph Company of Bay City, Michigan, the Vulcan Cylinder Record Company of Sheffield, England, and the Wizard Cylinder Records Company in Baldwin, New York.

-In 2010 the British musical group The Men That Will Not Be Blamed for Nothing released the track "Sewer", from their debut album, Now That's What I Call Steampunk!
+In 2010, the British musical group The Men That Will Not Be Blamed for Nothing released the track "Sewer", from their debut album, Now That's What I Call Steampunk!
 Volume 1 on a wax cylinder in a limited edition of 40, of which only 30 were put on sale.
 The box set came with instructions on how to make a cylinder player for less than £20.
-The BBC covered the release on Television on BBC Click, on BBC Online, and on Radio 5 Live.
+The BBC covered the release on BBC Click, BBC Online, and BBC Radio 5 Live.

-In June 2017 the Cthulhu Breakfast Club podcast released a special limited wax cylinder edition of a show.
+In June 2017, the Cthulhu Breakfast Club podcast released a special limited wax cylinder edition of a show.

 In April 2019, the podcast Hello Internet released ten limited edition wax cylinder recordings.

 In May 2023, Needlejuice Records released wax cylinder singles for Lemon Demon songs "Touch-Tone Telephone" and "The Oldest Man On MySpace", from albums Spirit Phone and Dinosaurchestra, respectively.